Costinbc/tweet-to-reel-worker/README.md

-Runpod worker for tweet-to-reel \
+Runpod worker for costinbc/tweet-to-reel \
 Using FFMPEG on CUDA threads to create the videos